matgat/win-hotcorners/readme.md

 Configure
 ---------
-Set the path to the folder where you plan to put the links of your actions either recompiling after editing the hard-coded string literal defined in `ACTIONS_FOLDER` or just making a *junction* to your existing folder:
+Set the path to the folder where you plan to put the links of your actions recompiling after editing the hard-coded string literal defined in `ACTIONS_FOLDER`.
+To avoid recompilation you can try to create a *junction* to your existing folder:
 ```
-> mklink /j  path\in\ACTIONS_FOLDER  path\to\existing-folder
+> mklink /j  "C:\Users\user\sys\corner-actions"  path\to\existing-folder
 ```

 Create there the links to your actions: